ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-text-field.md

 ### Non-goals

 -   Defining an API that supports editable text.
 Once we need editable text we will determine if it makes sense to modify this component or introduce a new column type.
+-   Provide API to customize styling of the column content.
+Styles will be defined statically in the implementation via the abstract `cssStyles` property.

 ### Features